-Most shoppers subconsciously recognize the realities of price/service trade-offs—they can have low prices or they can have good service, but not both.
+Most retail customers subconsciously recognize the realities of price/service trade-offs—they can have low prices or they can have good service, but not both.

 Great service in retailing isn’t a secret formula—it’s mostly a matter of the quantity and quality of employees.
 A retailer who wants to improve service simply hires more and better people.
 And all would, if price competition didn’t constrain expenses.
 The challenge is in finding the balance between service and price that appeals to customers.